What Is An RC Quadrocopter

 Only when all propellers are spinning at the exact same rate, producing absolutely equal amounts of thrust and torque, and experiencing equal amounts of drag is hover equilibrium achieved.

-When consumer available RC quadrocopters were first introduced a decade ago, they were not that performance minded as the emphasis was on easy going and super stable flight.
+When consumer available RC quadrocopters were first introduced a decade or so ago, they were not that performance minded as the emphasis was on easy going and super stable flight.

 Times have changed however and many are capable of performing some fairly aggressive and fast aerobatic flight now.
 FPV "Racing Quads" are also very popular, and one of the fastest growing disciplines of RC aviation; with racing series even being covered on main stream sporting channels now.